 Expansions are expected to be released on a regular schedule, averaging four new expansions per calendar year.
-Cards from each new expansion will become legal on the second Friday following that expansion's US market release date.
+Newly released cards will become legal on the second Friday following that product or expansion's US market release date.

-Promo cards such as those found in Pokémon TCG Boxes and Collections will be legal on either the first or third Friday following the expansion's US market release date.
-This tournament legal date is consistent worldwide and can be confirmed by visiting the Pokémon TCG Promo Card Legality Status page, which is updated monthly.
+The release and subsequent tournament legal date for promo cards can be confirmed by visiting the Pokémon TCG Promo Card Legality Status page, which is updated monthly.